inkstitch/inkstitch/collections/_tutorial/en/multicolor_satin.md

 **If i is even**

-we check Swap rails, and we invert the two  values ​​in each asymetrical parameter.
+Check Swap rails, and invert the two  values ​​in each asymetrical parameter.

 |Parameter |Color I|
 | --- | --- |